 Figure 1.
-Total carbon footprint (tco2eq) by emission source
+Total carbon footprint (tco2eq) by emission source - calculated by Boioregional with data provided by Singita

-Given the disruption in travel and tourism in the last two years direct comparisons over years does not provide a clear picture of progress.
+Given the disruption in travel and tourism in the last two years, direct comparisons over years do not provide a clear picture of progress.
 Some observations include:

 - 2021 emissions are back at 2019 levels, though per guest night emissions are 20% higher.
-While this is to be expected as the emission are not particularly responsive to occupancy levels it would be good to see more progress. - SVNP carbon footprint is just 7% of total, and while the per bednight emissions are approximately half that of SPM and SSS they are nearly 50% higher than SKNP highlighting the importance of a zero carbon energy strategy.
+While this is to be expected as the emission are not particularly responsive to occupancy levels it would be good to see more progress, - SVNP carbon footprint is just 7% of total, and while its emissions per bed-night are approximately half that of SPM and SSS they are nearly 50% higher than SKNP highlighting the importance of a zero carbon energy strategy.